 What does it mean to sell the house as-is?

-It means that a real estate investor will buy your hoarder house without you needing to make any changes, clean up, or renovations.
+It means that a real estate investor will buy your hoarder house in its current condition without you needing to make any changes, clean up, or renovations.
 They will simply hand you a check and you can walk away from the home forever with a renewed peace of mind.

 Cash offers on hoarder houses are the preferred method of selling the house.
 Many times, a cash home buyer will do a quick walkthrough of the home, get some details, make you a cash offer, and voila!